Skip to content

 npm install json-as

-Use the transform when compiling:
+Enabling the transform

 bash